junxit/us-congress-bills-114/metadata.md

 - 2015-05-12 — Introduced in House
 - 2015-05-12 — Introduced in House
 - 2015-05-12 — Referred to the House Committee on Oversight and Government Reform.
+- 2015-05-14 — Committee on Oversight and Government discharged. (consideration: CR H2999)
+- 2015-05-14 — Committee on Oversight and Government discharged.(consideration: CR H2999)
+- 2015-05-14 — Considered by unanimous consent. (consideration: CR H2999)
+- 2015-05-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-05-14 — Mr. Hurd (TX) asked unanimous consent to discharge from committee and consider. (consideration: CR H2999)
+- 2015-05-14 — On passage Passed without objection. (text: CR H2999)
+- 2015-05-14 — Passed/agreed to in House: On passage Passed without objection.(text: CR H2999)